-On-premise BIMcollab space - Delivery procedure
+On-premise BIMcollab Nexus space - Delivery procedure

-On-premise BIMcollab space - Delivery procedure
+On-premise BIMcollab Nexus space - Delivery procedure

 The following describes the steps to be followed in order to allow BIMcollab to deliver an on-premise installation of a BIMcollab space within your organization.
 Please review all of these steps and ensure that you will be able meet all of the requirements stated.